-Left Vs Right-Sided Bike Mirrors
+Left vs Right-Sided Bike Mirrors

 Most countries respect the right-hand side driving standard.
 If you live in the UK, India, or Australia, for example, make sure you buy the right-sided bike mirror.

-Some bike mirrors also have extra features like reflective strips so you will be more visible on your bike while driving in the dark.
+Some bike mirrors also have extra features like reflective strips, so you will be more visible on your bike while driving in the dark.

 It is also important that the bicycle mirror is made of safety glass.
-The safety glass won’t break so easily in case of a crash and the shards won’t hurt you.
+The safety glass won’t break so easily in case of a crash, and the shards won’t hurt you.

 You can also take advantage of the anti-glare coating.
 The reflection of the sun or other sources of sharp light can be really annoying.
-The coating reduces the reflection so you won’t experience temporary blindness.
+The coating reduces the reflection so that you won’t experience temporary blindness.

 Bike Mirrors FAQ

-This post is regularly updated to provide you the most up to date tips on products.
+This post is regularly updated to provide you with the most up to date tips on products.
 If you find a product that is not up to date, please, contact me.